Return to Practice

 Prospective returnees who have previously been the subject of disciplinary action resulting in suspension or removal from a professional register must get written confirmation from the relevant professional organisations that they may undertake a return a practice course.
 A copy of the letter should be enclosed with your application form and the circumstances must be disclosed and discussed at interview.

-Prospective returnees who have had cautions, convictions or bind overs can discuss these in confidence with Rachael Gartland, Marketing, Recruitment & Admissions Team Leader, 01274 236544, if they wish prior to making an application.
+Prospective returnees who have had cautions, convictions or bind overs can, if they wish, discuss these in confidence with the admissions team prior to making an application.
 Appropriate advice and guidance will be offered.

 Download the programme specification for Return to Practice